csmithcripps/robotics-taster/docs/The_Task.md

 ## Steps

 1. Prediction
-	- Use the previous information to predict the robots position
+	- Using internal sensors to guess how much the robot has moved
-2. Sensing
+2. Update
-	- Gather information from sensors
+	- Using sensors to update our assumptions about ourselves and our environment
-3. Update
+3. Control

+### SLAM Simplified
+ - Simplified using a known map
-	- Combine the prediction and sensor information
+ - Map Assisted Localisation and Navigation
-	- We do this because sensors aren't perfect

 ---